 Planting a tree on your property is one of the best things you can do to help improve your home’s resale value and curb appeal, while helping to improve the environment.
 However, the process takes more than dropping the new plant into a hole to ensure a healthy, thriving tree that lasts for generations.
 The best time to plant a tree is early spring, so Stein Tree Service’s certified arborist in West Chester explains the right way to plant your new tree.

 The key to the long-term health of your new tree is proper planting and care.
 Before you even dig, you need to make sure the area is suitable for the tree you are considering.
 Make sure to consider the tree’s mature height and diameter.

-Next, you need ensure the type of soil and PH levels are compatible with the type of tree.
+Next, you need to ensure that the type of soil and PH levels are compatible with the type of tree.
 You may need to adjust the soil accordingly by adding nutrients.
 A certified arborist in West Chester can test your soil and advise you if you need to make adjustments.